-Except as set forth below, we have not entered into any material contract within the two years prior to the date of this annual report on Form 20-F, other than contracts entered into in the ordinary course of business, or as otherwise described herein in "Item 4.A.
-History and Development of the Company" above, "Item 4.B.
-Business Overview" above, and "Item 7A.
-Major Shareholders" or Item 7B.
-"Related Party Transactions" above.
+Except as set forth below, we have not entered into any material contract within the two years prior to the date of this annual report on Form 20-F, other than contracts entered into in the ordinary course of business, or as otherwise described herein in "Item 4.
+Information on the Company-A. History and Development of the Company" above, "Item 4.
+Information on the Company-B. Business Overview" above, and "Item 7.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions" above.